mtlynch/whatgotdone/README.md

 ### 2. Populate the database

-To populate the datbase with initial data, run the test data manager:
+To populate the database with initial data, run the test data manager:

 ```bash
 pushd test-data-manager &&